Lettuce mosaic virus: Hosts and Symptoms

 Lettuce mosaic virus (LMV) has a wide host range.
 All types of lettuce are susceptible, including Crisphead, Romaine, Butterhead, and leaf lettuces.
 And in nature, the virus infects members of that same family (Asteraceae), including crop plants such as lettuce, endive, escarole, as well as various weeds and wild lettuce species.
 Perennial weeds and ornamental hosts are also of great importance as they can be reservoirs for inoculum.
 The most commonly infected cultivated plants are endive, escarole, and lettuce.
 Other plants such as pea, safflower, and spinach may also become infected.

 Lettuce mosaic virus has a wide range of symptoms which depend on the cultivar or the type of lettuce, the age of the plant when infected, and the conditions of the environment.
 The disease gets its name from the characteristic green and yellow mottling and mosaic pattern that develops on the leaves of infected plants.
 Other symptoms of LMV often include yellowing of the leaves and vein clearing.
 In certain lettuce cultivars such as Crisphead, LMV-infected plants experience stunting and distortion of leaves.
 Leaves often develop a downward rolling of the leaf tips.
 Some infected plants also fail to form small heads, grow irregularly-shaped leaves, and experience stunting.
-Necrotic spots on stems and leaves may grow into wide-spread necrosis.
+Necrotic spots on stems and leaves may grow into widespread necrosis.

 Depending on the time of infection, infected lettuce cultivars develop different symptoms.
 Plants that were infected at later stages of growth develop mottling on leaves ranging from light-green to yellow in color.
 Infected lettuce plants that have flowered develop symptoms such as chlorosis of the leaves and stunting of the plant.

 Diagnosis of Lettuce mosaic virus can be difficult despite having characteristic symptoms.
 Numerous viruses may infect the species, which makes the diagnosis particularly difficult.
 Diagnosis of LMV infection in lettuce requires diagnostic tests to confirm the disease.
 Diagnostic tests that may be used to confirm the infection include serological methods such as lateral-flow devices and enzyme-linked immunosorbent assay.
 Reverse transcription-polymerase chain reaction and sequencing can also be used to confirm the infection.
 The development of these diagnostic techniques has led to an increase in the speed of diagnosis, allowing for it to occur in-field for lettuce crops.